JaxtonGray/isoP_Code/README.md

 # WARNING
 This program is still in the beginning stages of development.
 While it does work it is worth noting that it is not capable of working with UTM coordinates as of yet, so please ensure that you are using latitude and longitude coordinates.

 Also, while the python version does currently run with the linear regression models that were used in the orignal matlab version, it lacks the same functionality as those models.
-It loads in CSV files that contain the linear regression coefficients and intercepts, this will be remedied in the future with a better solution.

-It is missing the last function, as I am currently working on a way to implement it in python.
-I will update this when I have a solution.

-Finally it is missing the NARR climate variables themselves because they are too large
+Thus there is a JSON file that contains the coefficients and intercepts for the linear regression models.